Nowasys.com

 - If you want a

-property you have to provide your own getter and setter which must be declaredprivate
+privateorprotectedproperty you have to provide your own getter and setter which must be declaredprivateorprotected.

 Note that properties need some kind of identifier: e.g. a variable type (